-- 4) Select a position from the "What do you want to be recommended for?" dropdown list. - If a position or school isn't listed, you can click the job or school to add it to your profile and the dropdown list. - 5) Select relevant connections in the "Who do you want to ask?" section, either by entering names of connections into the text field or clicking the address book icon to search for connections. - In your address book's Choose Connections section, check the boxes next to the names you want to add and then click Finished. - When you request a recommendation from multiple people in one message, each recipient will receive a separate message. - 6) Enter your request in the Create your message section by using the provided message or personalizing your note. - 7) Click Send.
+[Add a job or - 5) Select relevant connections in the "Who do you want to ask?" section, either by entering names of connections into the text field or clicking the address book icon to search for connections. - In your address book's Choose Connections section, check the boxes next to the names you want to add and then click Finished. - When you request a recommendation from multiple people in one message, each recipient will receive a separate message. - 6) Enter your request in the Create your message section by using the provided message or personalizing your note. - 7) Click Send.